bstraehle/vibe-coding/dark-horizon/README.md

 - Move: Arrow keys or WASD, or guide with mouse/touch
 - Shoot: Space, mouse click, or tap
-- Score: +20 per star, +10 per asteroid
+- Score: +10 per asteroid, +20 per star
 - Game over: Collide with an asteroid
 - Restart: Click “Launch Mission” or “Play Again”